Aircloak/aircloak/cloak/docs/diffix.md

 ### Illegal JOINs

-The cloak rejects any queries that has `JOIN (...)
+The cloak rejects any query that has `JOIN (...)
 ON` conditions that are not explicitly allowed (see [Database configuration](#database-configuration)).
 All `JOIN (...)
 ON` conditions must be simple `column1 = column2` expressions.
 This prevents attacks that would otherwise try to exploit known relationships between columns to generate extra noise samples.
 [aircloak/aircloak#898](https://github.com/Aircloak/aircloak/issues/898)
 [aircloak/aircloak#2704](https://github.com/Aircloak/aircloak/issues/2704)